 Our PhD student workshops are designed to enhance networking between the students of the program and to encourage scientific collaboration within the school.
 The program of each student seminar typically includes a brief introduction of new students, didactic plenary talks and specialized talks aimed at all students.
 The heart of the seminar are the social activities (e.g., barbecue, excursions, hikes, etc.) to create mutual memories and strengthen the MAINZ network beyond each one´s PhD.
 In general, all talks (including the plenary talks) are given by PhD students or alumni of MAINZ, but outstanding scientists can be invited as guest lecturers.
 As the student seminarss are especially dedicated to our PhD students, supervisors are generally not present at the seminars but can be invited to join.
 The PhD student representatives are responsible for organizing the seminars and receive support from the Coordination Office of MAINZ.
 In addition, MAINZ encourages its students to organize additional seminars in smaller groups taking place throughout the year.

-Further information regarding the MAINZ Student Seminars that have taken place during the last years can be found by clicking on the following links.
+Further information regarding the MAINZ Student Seminars that have taken place during the last years can be found by clicking on the link.